SimulatedANeal/carpedm/README.rst

 Originally developed as a ChARacter shaPE Data Manager, CarpeDM aims to make Japanese character shape (字形) data and other image datasets more accessible to machine learning researchers.

-.. csv-table:: **Datasets Currently Available for Download**
+.. csv-table:: Datasets Currently Available for Download
     :header: "ID", "Dataset"
     :widths: 10, 80

-    "e", "`Pre-Modern Japanese Text Character Shapes Dataset (日本古典籍字形データセット) <http://codh.rois.ac.jp/char-shape/>`_, provided by the Center of Open Data in the Humanities (CODH)."
+    "pmjtc", "| `Pre-Modern Japanese Text Character Shapes Dataset (日本古典籍字形データセット) <http://codh.rois.ac.jp/char-shape/>`_,
+    | provided by the Center for Open Data in the Humanities (CODH)."

 Though still in the early stages of development, a high-level interface is also provided for (1) automatic model-ready data generation and (2) flexible training of models with a variety of